Gomonriou/Cisco_cis_ansible/README.md

 # Disclaimer

-This repo is in progress
+This repo is in progress, it aims to easily deploy the security of the cis benchmark ios and 802.1x with radius.

 # Requirement :